Novice Uke: A Beginner’s First Ukulele Lesson

 F C7 F The itsy bitsy spider went up the water spout F C7 F Down came the rain and washed the spider out F C7 F Out came the sun and dried up all the rain F C7 F and the itsy bitsy spider went up the spout again

-This kind of presentation of a song is pretty straightforward: Sing the words and change the chords over the corresponding syllable.
+Sing the words and strum, changing the chords over the corresponding syllable.

-This is another reason why it’s super important to know the song you want to learn really well in your head.
-My general rule is, if you can’t hum or sing it confidently, you shouldn’t be trying to play it on your ukulele.
+Because this style lyric/chord sheet can’t convey rhythm or melody, it’s super important to know the song really well in your head.
+My general rule is, if you can’t hum or sing it confidently, you shouldn’t be trying to play it on your ukulele when there are so many other aspects to be thinking about

 It could change at the beginning: